2018 - 2019

 An introduction to Japanese architecture, sculpture, painting and the decorative arts from prehistoric times to the 20th century, with an emphasis on the works in their cultural and religious context.

 This course is designed to provide an introduction to modern Chinese and Japanese fiction for the student who has little or no background in the language, history, or culture of these countries.
-No prerequisite.
-This course cross-listed with JAPN 235.

-Genre fiction (sometimes called "commercial fiction") around the world has been broadly categorized as less-refined, or less literary.
+Genre fiction (sometimes called “commercial fiction”) around the world has been broadly categorized as less-refined, or less literary.
 Postmodern thinkers have demonstrated, however, that popular fiction can serve as a fascinating lens through which to read place (society, race, gender, etc.) and time (historical period).
-This class will serve as an introduction to Japan's long, rich tradition of genre fiction.
+This class will serve as an introduction to Japan’s long, rich tradition of genre fiction.
 In addition to reading recent criticism of the genres discussed, we will consider representative works, primarily by twentieth-century authors, in three genres: historical/period fiction, mystery/detective fiction, and horror fiction.
 This course is taught in English.
 No Japanese language required.
-This course is cross-listed with JAPN 239.

 Classical China left two legacies of lasting importance: a political system that maintained the same tradition for the next two thousand years, and the Confucian ethical system that spread to Korea, Japan, and Vietnam.
 The course begins with the origins of Chinese history and moves through the first Empire from 220 B.C.E. to 220 C.E.

 This course uses film and modern literature to consider responses to political, economic, and sociological changes in Japanese society over the course of the twentieth century.
-This course taught in English.
+This course is taught in English.

 This course examines a special group of Chinese texts that will not only enlighten, but also delight modern readers: ancient Taoist text written in fascinating literary style, and a variety of literary works informed with Taoist spirit.
 No knowledge of Chinese is required.
-(Normally offered in the spring)

 In this course we will read extensively from the works of the four twentieth-century Japanese authors who have been elevated to the status of canonized writers, that is, whose works are regarded both in and out of Japan as essential in the history of Japanese letters.
 Note that readings will vary from semester to semester.
-This course taught in English.
+This course is taught in English.

 An examination of the basic Confucian texts of the East Asian cultural tradition that define the distinctive traits of what makes us human, and what norms define healthy and happy human relations.
 We shall read the Four Books of the Neo-Confucian tradition.
 In plumbing the subtleties of these texts we shall replicate the learning techniques employed in classical Confucian academies.
 Research essays concluding the course may focus on a Confucian thinker or concept in the Chinese, Korean, Japanese, or Vietnamese cultural traditions of East Asia.